Yu-Jack/water-ball-missions/README.md

 # Water Ball Missions

-Thess codes are home assigments of water ball.
+These are home assignments of water ball for OOA/OOD/OOP.

+# BootStrap

+1. `cd [project]`
+2. `go run cmd/main.go`
+3. Then start your game